Accreditation

 Opinions and interpretations are not within the scope of ACCREDIA accreditation.

-In general, the definition and implementation of the Quality System aims to:
+In general, the definition and implementation of the Quality System aim to:

-1. Ensure the impartiality and confidentiality of laboratory activities.
+• Ensure the impartiality and confidentiality of the activities carried out by the Laboratory;

-2. Adapt activities to comply with legislative requirements and the UNI CEI EN ISO/IEC 17025:2018 standard.
+• Align activities to comply with legislative requirements and the UNI CEI EN ISO/IEC 17025: 2018 standard;

-3. Comply with the requirements of the ACCREDIA Accreditation Body.
+• Comply with the requirements of the ACCREDIA Accreditation Body;

-In light of these objectives, the management of the CROP PROTECTION TECHNOLOGY Laboratory has decided to prepare and implement a Quality System based on national and international standards for laboratory management and operation.
+The Management of the CROP PROTECTION TECHNOLOGY Laboratory has decided to establish and implement a Quality System based on national and international standards for the management and operation of its testing laboratory.

-2. Involvement of all dedicated resources for implementation and continuous improvement.
+• Involvement of all dedicated resources in the implementation and continuous improvement of the system;

-3. Training at all levels to continuously improve knowledge related to laboratory activities.
+• Training at all levels to enhance knowledge related to laboratory activities continually;

-4. Targeted and continuous checks on the adequacy of resource skills, equipment upgrading, and proper use of work tools.
+• Targeted and ongoing verifications of the adequacy of resource competencies, the updating of utilized equipment, and the proper use of work tools;

 In summary, the Laboratory Management is committed to:

-3. Providing the financial and human resources necessary to implement the Quality Policy.
+• Providing, within the constraints allowed by the central administration of the University of Turin, the financial and human resources necessary to implement the Quality Policy;

-4. Monitoring the planning and control of activities to achieve assigned goals.
+• Monitoring the planning and control processes for activities required to achieve the assigned objectives;

-6. Ensuring the integrity of the system is maintained when making and implementing changes.
+• Ensuring the integrity of the system is maintained when modifications to the system are implemented.

-These objectives undergo periodic review by Management, typically scheduled biannually, except for non-routine events or specific needs (indicatively after the ACCREDIA Audit and after Internal Audit).
+These objectives are also subject to periodic review by the Management, scheduled, except for extraordinary events or specific needs, on two annual dates (approximately after the Accredia Audit and after the internal Audit).

 My Agile Privacy